Heavy-Duty On- and Off-Road Vehicle Emissions and Fuel Economy

-For heavy-duty vehicles, NREL performs extensive engine- and vehicle-based research to quantify and validate the fuel economy and emissions impacts of advanced fuel formulations and combustions strategies.
+For heavy-duty vehicles, both on- and off-road, NREL's extensive engine- and vehicle-based research quantifies and validates the fuel economy and emissions impacts of advanced fuel formulations and combustion strategies.

-Finally, on-road fuel economy and emission impacts are researched using portable emission measurement systems and on-road cost-down techniques to evaluate real-world emissions fuel properties, as well as, the fuel economy impact of aerodynamic improvement devices.
+On-road fuel economy and emission impacts are researched using portable emission measurement systems and on-road cost-down techniques to evaluate real-world emissions fuel properties as well as the fuel economy impact of aerodynamic improvement devices.